-Short version: Till Westermayer (born 1975) is a sociologist (M.A., 2001, Albert-Ludwigs-University, Freiburg) and political activist with the German Green Party, Bündnis 90/Die Grünen (as speaker of the Federal Working Group on Science, Technology and Higher education policies).
+Short version: Till Westermayer (born 1975) is a sociologist (M.A., 2001, Albert-Ludwigs-University, Freiburg) and political activist with the German Green Party, Bündnis 90/Die Grünen (e.g. as speaker of the Federal Working Group on Science, Technology and Higher education policies since 2007).
 Since September 2011 he works as »parliamentary advisor« for Bündnis 90/Die Grünen in the Baden-Württemberg state parliament.
-His responsibilities include the fields of science and resarch policy, higher education, arts and culture, media and internet policy.
+Until December 2018, his responsibilities include the fields of science and resarch policy, higher education, arts and culture, media and internet policy.
+From January 2019 onwards he is the parliamentary advisor for strategy and fundamental issues for the parliamentary party.

 * * *